Clarence Earl Gideon: Later life

 After his acquittal, Gideon resumed his previous way of life and later married for the fifth time.
 He died of cancer in Fort Lauderdale, Florida, on January 18, 1972, at age 61.
 Gideon's family had him buried in an unmarked grave in Hannibal.
-The local chapter of the American Civil Liberties Union later added a granite headstone, inscribed with a quote from a letter Gideon wrote to his attorney, Abe Fortas: "Each era finds an improvement in law for the benefit of mankind."
+The local chapter of the American Civil Liberties Union later added a granite headstone.

 Portrayal on film

 Gideon was portrayed by Henry Fonda in the 1980 made-for-television film Gideon's Trumpet, based on Anthony Lewis' book of the same name.
-The film was the first telecast as part of the Hallmark Hall of Fame anthology series, and co-starred Jose Ferrer as Abe Fortas, the attorney who pleaded Gideon's right to have a lawyer in the US Supreme Court.
+The film was the first telecast as part of the Hallmark Hall of Fame anthology series, and co-starred José Ferrer as Abe Fortas, the attorney who pleaded Gideon's right to have a lawyer in the US Supreme Court.
 Fonda was nominated for an Emmy Award for his portrayal of Gideon.